-Loans past due 90 days and still accruing increased from \$18 as of December 31, 2017 to \$613 as of June 30, 2018.
-These loans are also considered well-secured and in the process of collection with plans in place for the borrowers to bring the notes fully current.
+Loans past due 90 days and still accruing increased from \$18 as of December 31, 2017 to \$4,302 as of September 30, 2018.
+These loans are also considered well-secured, an are in the process of collection with plans in place for the borrowers to bring the notes fully current or to subsequently be renewed.
 The Company believes that it will collect all principal and interest due on each of the loans past due 90 days and still accruing.